ambyshframber/bcpu/design/jumps.md

 `1010_101c addr segment`
 if c is high, addr and segment are constant values

-moves the address of the next instruction to %rp, moves %cs to %rop, then jumps
+moves the address of the next instruction to %rp, moves %co to %rop, then jumps

 ## ret